aws/aws-advanced-jdbc-wrapper/docs/development-guide/DevelopmentGuide.md

 The average overhead time is measured as the average time difference between running the entire test with the read-write plugin and running the entire test without any plugins.
 The baseline overhead time is 0 because there are no plugins in this scenario and thus there is no plugin overhead.

 Note that the given overhead values represent the total overhead of running the entire test workflow rather than the overhead of executing a single method.
-The test executes 1 writer query and 10 read-only queries from 10 connections simultaneously.
+The test executes 1 writer query and 1 read-only query from 10 connections simultaneously.

 ![](../images/jdbc_wrapper_postgresql_readwritesplitting_connectionpooling_performance.png)
 See [here](ReadWriteSplittingPluginPerformanceResults.md#read-write-splitting-plugin-postgres-performance-results) for a more detailed performance breakdown.